Caesars Rewards Diamond Status Explained

 For the past five or so years I have been an M life loyalist when it comes to Vegas.
 I typically stay at M life properties as they are partnered with Hyatt.
-Recently I status matched my IHG Platinum status to Wyndham Diamond, and then Wyndham Diamond to Total Rewards Diamond.
+Recently I status matched my IHG Platinum status to Wyndham Diamond, and then Wyndham Diamond to Caesars Rewards Diamond.
+NOTE: As of February 1, 2019, Total Rewards has been renamed as Caesars Rewards.
+The same benefit will remain with a few additional benefits being added.

 - Gold (Entry Level)